AshJToomey/Image-Manipulation-and-Filtering/README.md

-Here’s a well-structured and beginner-friendly README.md file for Ashley’s Image Manipulation and Filtering project:

-⸻

 Ashley’s Image Manipulation and Filtering

 This Python project demonstrates how to perform basic image processing tasks such as grayscale conversion, blurring, edge detection, flipping, and rotating using NumPy, PIL, and SciPy.